Red River of the South: 2015 Red River flood

 In June 2015, the Red River flooded parts of northeast Texas, southwest Arkansas, southeast Oklahoma and Louisiana, from Denison Dam, to just south of Alexandria, Louisiana.
+The river reached its highest level in over 70 years, cresting in most of the affected areas at around 6–9 feet over the flood levels.
+At 4 PM on June 9, the river reached its maximum height of 37.14 feet.

 Recreation

 In 1943, Denison Dam was built on the Red River to form Lake Texoma, a large reservoir of 89000 acre, some 70 mi north of Dallas.
 Other reservoirs on the river's tributaries serve as flood control.